codeclimate/codeclimate-rubocop/config/contents/layout/empty_lines.md

-This cop checks for two or more consecutive blank lines.
+Checks for two or more consecutive blank lines.

 ### Example: